mmu-webdesign/l4-WPD-web-term-2/rwd-week-3.md

 # RWD Week Three

+# Warning - these materials will not be complete until Monday 21st January 2019

 # Working with layout

 **Remember**: don’t just copy all the code in the codepens.
 Read it first before you copy what is required for the project.